Cyphrme/CozeJS/README.md

 "Cyphr.me" is a trademark of Cypherpunk, LLC.
 The Cyphr.me logo is all rights reserved Cypherpunk, LLC and may not be used without permission.

+Coze is an open source project.
+Use at your own risk.

 [1]:https://esbuild.github.io/getting-started/#build-from-source